 Nonfiction – memoir, biography, general nonfiction

-DON WHITE is an award-winning editor with more than twenty years' publishing experience.
-He's worked on three New York Times bestsellers and three Los Angeles Times bestsellers.
-Among the notable writers he's edited are Gore Vidal, Edward Albee, E. Lynn Harris, Edmund White, and Samuel R. Delany.
+DON WHITE is an award-winning editor with more than twenty years’ of publishing experience.
+Among the notable writers he’s edited are Gore Vidal, Edward Albee, E. Lynn Harris, Edmund White, and Samuel R. Delany.

 He’s equally at home in fiction (literary novels, commercial fiction, mysteries) and nonfiction (memoir, biography, general nonfiction).
 As an editor and writer he’s freelanced for Doubleday, Penguin, Bantam, Basic Books, and Beacon, among others.